 The Vikingmuseum Ladby

-Visit the only vikingship in the world, still situated in the burial mount where it was placed 1000 years ago.
+Visit the only vikingship in the world, still situated in the burial mound where it was placed 1000 years ago.
 Step into a burial mound from the Viking Age and pay a visit to the 1000 year old Ladby ship.
-Get close up to the treasures from the ship grave and experience the recreation of the Viking kings's final sailing trip, to Valhalla.
-You can also take a walk outside and watch the building process, as boatbuilders create an exact full-size replica of the Ladby ship.
+Get close up to the treasures from the ship grave and experience the recreation of the Viking king's final sailing trip, to Valhalla.
+Add to this an exact full-size replica of the Ladby ship, launched in 2016 and docked by the fiord below the burial mound.

 What is the Ladby Ship?